-In addressing the objectors' comments in turn:
+In addressing the objector's comments in turn:

 - (i) Many of the concerns raised relate to the existing operation of the site.
-However, the site has an established business use and is a legacy parcel site of a former industrial area.
+However, the site has an established Business use and is a legacy parcel site of a former industrial area.
 The application is for an extension to the business and does not provide an opportunity to reassess the stockholder use.
-What is material is whether or not the increased floor area would exacerbate any concerns.
+What is material is whether or not the increased floor area would exacerbate these concerns.
 In respect of this matter, while the extension would certainly not improve the situation in respect of the HGV manoeuvrability into the site, I cannot confidently state that the extension would significantly worsen matters from a highway safety perspective.
 Furthermore, Highways have not forwarded an objection in this regard. - (ii) As above. - (iii) With regards to loss of outlook, the extension is set at a much lower land level than adjacent properties and the extension does not have an appreciable impact in respect of a loss of outlook. - (iv) I note the proximity of the extension to neighbouring properties, however, the extension is no closer to the side boundary of the site than the existing building.
-Furthermore, fire safety is not within the planning remit and, as the business is predominantly a brass stockholder, the likelihood of an extraordinary fire risk is not expected. - (v) Noise from lorries and forklifts is associated with the existing use and the extension should not appreciably worsen the current noise climate.

-- (vi) The tank and containers are not subject to this planning application. - (vii) The impact on property value is not a material planning consideration. - (viii) The applicant is liable for any works which have caused damage to neighbouring property.
+Furthermore, fire safety is not within the planning remit and, as the business is predominantly a brass stockholder, the likelihood of an extraordinary fire risk is not expected. - (v) Noise from lorries and forklifts is associated with the existing use and the extension should not appreciably worsen the current noise climate. - (vi) The tank and containers are not subject to this planning application. - (vii) The impact on property value is not a material planning consideration. - (viii) The applicant is liable for any works which have caused damage to neighbouring property.
 While soils have been removed to enable this development, land stability is not a significant consideration of the application.
 In my opinion, the applicant is liable for works within the site which may affect neighbouring property in this regard.
-This includes the excavation of the embankment. - (ix) The applicant removed trees on site before any development work commenced and the matter cannot retrospectively be addressed as an issue during the determination of this application, as planning permission was not required for their removal. - (x) With regards to contamination, it is not usual practice to consult the Council's contaminated land team on extensions to existing premises.
+This includes the excavation of the embankment.

+- (ix) The applicant removed trees on site before any development work commenced and the matter cannot retrospectively be addressed as an issue during the determination of this application. - (x) With regards to contamination, it is not usual practice to consult the Council's contaminated land team on extensions to existing premises.
 I note that the objector raises the issue of the soil which was excavated.
-As I am not a relevant professional in respect of contamination, I cannot comment further in this regard, but the applicant should have ensured all necessary environmental protections were agreed and ensured, as is the applicant's responsibly under paragraph 179 of the National Planning Policy Framework. - (xi) Dirt and dust was an issue during the removal of the embankment, but the retention of the extension raises no such concerns.
+As I am not a relevant professional in respect of contamination, I cannot comment further in this regard, but the applicant should have ensured all necessary environmental protections were agreed and ensured. - (xi) Dirt and dust was an issue during the removal of the embankment, but the retention of the extension raises no such concerns.